 Is smoking allowed on the train?
 Smoking is not allowed.
 All Boone & Scenic Valley Railroad trains, buildings, and grounds are smoke-free.

 May I bring wine?
 Although the Boone & Scenic Valley Railroad & Museum and our caterer are not licensed to sell liquor on the train, each couple may bring one bottle of wine to enjoy with their meal.
-A corking fee of $5.00 per bottle will be applied to your order.
+A corkage fee of $5.00 per bottle will be applied to your order.
 This is a requirement of our insurance company.
-Corking fees need to be paid prior to the date of your ride.
+Corkage fees need to be paid prior to the date of your ride.
 Please “check” your wine at the ticket window upon arrival at the depot.
 Other alcoholic beverages will not be permitted.
 A selection of wines from Backcountry Winery are available from our gift shop.
 For more information, call 1-800-626-0319.

 What if I need to cancel my reservation?
 Cancellation notifications and date change requests must be received at our office at least seven days prior to the ride.
 Cancellation policies are strictly enforced.